Kapilan199/Automated-Trading-System/README.md

-Certainly!
-Here's an example of a README file for an Automated Trading System:

----

 # Automated Trading System

 Welcome to the Automated Trading System (ATS) repository!
 This system is designed to facilitate automated trading in various financial markets using algorithmic strategies.